awslabs/service-workbench-on-aws/main/infrastructure-tests/README.md

 an example.

 # Running tests
-After the config file is created, you can run the command below in this directory to start your tests.
+After the config file is created, you can run the command below in `main/infrastructures-tests/` directory to start your tests.

 `pnpm run testAppStreamEgressEnabled -- --stage=<STAGE>`